biniyamyohannes/website/_posts/2025-08-26-mlflow-infra-bootstrapping.md

     --backend-store-uri postgresql://mlflow:mlflow_pass@postgres:5432/mlflow_db
 ```

-The base `ghcr.io/mlflow/mlflow` image for the `mlflow` service does not include the psycopg2 package required for the Postgres backend.
-To enable connectivity, the image must be extended:
+The base `ghcr.io/mlflow/mlflow` image for the `mlflow` service does not include the psycopg2 and boto3 packages required for Postgres and AWS.
+To enable connectivity, the image must be extended (including optional cleanup to reduce the image size):

 ```dockerfile
 FROM ghcr.io/mlflow/mlflow